Linear Programming Based Near-Optimal Pricing for Laminar Bayesian Online Selection: Conclusion

 \section{Conclusion}

-We studied variations of the Bayesian selection problem.
-In this model, the goal is to serve a subset of arriving customers, maximizing the expected social welfare while respecting certain capacity or structural constraints.
-We presented two polynomial time approximation schemes when the set of allowable customers is restricted either by joint production/shipping constraints or a laminar family with constant depth.
+In this paper we took the first stab at designing polynomial time approximation schemes for Bayesian online selection problems.
+In this model, the goal is to serve a subset of arriving customers in a way that maximizes the expected social welfare while respecting certain capacity or structural constraints.
+We presented two polynomial time approximation schemes when the set of allowable customers is restricted either by a laminar family with constant depth or by joint production/shipping constraints.
 Our algorithms are based on rounding the solution of a hierarchy of linear programming relaxations that approximate the optimum solution within any degrees of accuracy.
-We take the first stab at designing polynomial time approximation schemes for Bayesian online selection problems; we hope that benchmarks similar to the type of linear programming hierarchy that we proposed here can lead to more insights, and new and interesting algorithms for this class of stochastic online optimization problems (or even beyond).
+We hope that benchmarks similar to the type of linear programming hierarchy that we proposed here can lead to more insights as well as new and interesting algorithms for this class of stochastic online optimization problems (or even beyond).